t-will-gillis/HfLA-Issue-Generator/README.md

 8. Enter the 'Overview' section using markdown formatting.
 Note that due to internal formatting, the quotes are escaped for "Tools", and the values `tools` and `technologies` have **triple** backticks.
 9. Enter the 'Action Items' using markdown formatting.
 Note to make sure you have the correct path to the {FILE_NAME} and use the {FILE_ACTION} variable.
 FILE_ACTION[0] == before, FILE_ACTION[1] == after.
 10. Enter the 'Resources / Instructions' using standard markdown text.

-When you are done, save the PDF with a unique name, and make sure line 23 of the .py file references the correct file name.
+11. When you are done, save the PDF with a unique name, and make sure line 23 of the .py file references the correct .pdf file name.

 ![issue_template_ex_4777](https://github.com/t-will-gillis/HfLA-Issue-Generator/assets/40799239/92748787-e229-49de-a897-ae6f6843cb55)